Fluid-Reality/sdk/docs/rockford_kit_start_here/README.md

 ## Rockford Discharge Behavior

 Rockford tracks a voltage-time budget for each actuator.
-When an actuator is turned off, the controller applies reverse output until that actuator's accumulated voltage-time balance returns to zero.
-An actuator can therefore remain active briefly after an off command.
-Wait for discharge to finish before starting another pulse or treating the actuator as idle.
+When an actuator is turned on, the budget starts togo down. as soon as the actuator is turned off, the controller applies reverse output until that actuator's accumulated voltage-time balance returns to zero.
+An actuator can therefore remain actively deflated briefly after an off command.

 The default voltage-time budget is `10,000 V·s`.
 Do not change it during normal kit setup.
 An incorrect value can permanently damage actuators or controller